Krillle/signalk-to-venus/README.md

 - The D-Bus over TCP is not enabled on the Cerbo GX.
 See step 1 and 2
 - You don't have a Venus OS device on your network

+**Important**: The plugin automatically tests connectivity every 60 seconds.
+If you see D-Bus connection limit errors, restart the Signal K server to clear stale connections.

 ## Configuration